n6v26r/razv.xyz/src/routes/blog/software-i-use/+page.md

 ## Operating System

 My OS of choice is <i class="fa-brands fa-linux"></i>.
-I have tried in multiple distros but prefer <span style="font-family:'Nerd Font'">󰣇</span>&nbsp based, mainly for the os freedom and for the AUR.
+I have tried multiple distros but prefer <span style="font-family:'Nerd Font'">󰣇</span>&nbsp based, mainly for the freedom and the AUR.

-I've used Arch, EndeavourOS, Pop!_OS, and Debian, and ultimately settled on Manjaro.
+I've used Arch, EndeavourOS, Pop!_OS, and Debian, and I'm currently comfortable with Manjaro.
 People say NixOS is the great new thing so mabye I'll try that too in the future.

 <Alert type="controversial">